-Washington County anticipated a total CDBG budget of \$754,274 for Program Year 2019.
-HUD allocated \$720,379 of CDBG entitlement funds.
-In addition, Washington County received \$33,895 of program income in Program Year 2018, which was allocated to Program Year 2019 projects.
-In 2019, Washington County received \$155,085.59 in program income, of which \$20,562.84 was allocated to the public services programs in 2019.
-The remaining program income will be allocated to 2020 and 2021 projects.
-This total allocation of funds was broken down into administration allocation of \$147,465 CDBG thus making CDBG project allocation \$627,371.84 for 2019.
+HUD allocated Washington County \$726,313 of CDBG entitlement funds.
+In addition, Washington County received \$87,470.75 of program income in Program Year 2020 which were allocated to 2020 projects through an amendment process.
+On April 2, 2020, the Coronavirus Aid, Relief, and Economic Securities Act (CARES Act) allocated additional Community Development Block Grant Coronavirus (CDBG-CV) funding to jurisdictions to respond the coronavirus and provided waivers such as eliminating the public services cap.
+Washington County was allocated \$1,119,771.00 in CDBG-CV funding.
+An amendment to the 2019 Plan was conducted to add these funds and allocated them to public service programs.
+In order to exercise waivers for Program Year 2020, Washington County conducted a substantial amendment by moving a portion of 2020 Administration and Home Improvement Loan funds to public service programs in order to respond to the coronavirus.
+This was broken down into administration allocation of \$72,434 CDBG thus making CDBG and CDBG-CV project allocation \$953,224 for 2020.
 Washington County participates in the Dakota County HOME Consortium to be eligible for HOME funds.
-Washington County anticipated a total HOME budget of \$335,326.
-This consists of the HUD allocation of \$305,326 plus \$30,000 of program income.
-This was broken down into an administration allocation of \$33,533 and 2019 CHDO Consortium Project allocation of \$45,799 thus, making a total \$255,994 available for projects.
+Washington County anticipated a total HOME budget of \$362,371.00.
+This consists of the HUD allocation of \$335,371.00 plus \$27,000 of program income.
+This was broken down into an administration allocation of \$33,537 and 2020 CHDO Consortium Project allocation of \$45,806 thus, making a total \$283,028 available for projects.

-2019 Community Development Block Grant (CDBG) \$720,379.00 2018 Community Development Block Grant Program Income \$33,895.00 2019 Community Development Block Grant Program Income \$155, 085.59 2019 HOME Investment Partnerships (HOME) \$305,326.00 2019 Home Investment Partnerships Program Income \$30,000.00
+2019 Community Development Block Grant Coronavirus (CDBG-CV) \$1,119,771.00 2020 Community Development Block Grant \$726,313.00 2020 Community Development Block Grant Program Income \$87,470.75 2019 HOME Investment Partnerships (HOME) \$335,371.00 2019 Home Investment Partnerships Program Income \$27,000.00